In this article:

 6 Reasons You Want a Good Credit Score

-2. Better Terms and Availability on Loan Products
+2. Better Terms and Access to Loan Products

 4. Insurance Discounts

-You can't be turned down for insurance if you have a low credit score, but having a high score can help you qualify for lower insurance premiums on car insurance.
+These scores are just one of many factors that go into determining your insurance rates—your driving history and ZIP code are major factors as well—but good credit can help you save money on car insurance.
+You can't be turned down for insurance if you have a low credit score, but having a high score can help you qualify lower premiums.

 5. More Housing Options

 Many landlords and property management companies check potential tenants' credit scores to gauge their level of financial responsibility.
 A low score could prevent your application from being approved or cause you to be charged a higher security deposit on a rental house or apartment.

 Utilities including internet providers, cable companies and satellite dish companies may review your credit reports and scores in order to assess their risk in taking you on as a customer.
 If you lack a strong credit history, they may require a significant security deposit before starting service or lending you equipment such as routers, dishes or cable boxes.

 While there are countless credit scoring models on the market, 90% of top lenders use FICO® Scores, which assign scores in a range of 300 to 850.
 FICO® Scores are categorized into the following credit scoring bands: